-Kale can be grown as a cut and come again vegetable, so a few plants may be all you need.
+Kale is much easier to grow than cabbage.
+It can be grown as a cut and come again vegetable, so a few plants may be all you need.
 The plants can be quite ornamental, with leaves that can be curly or tagged, purple or shades of green.
-It is considered a cool season vegetable and can handle some frost, when mature.
+It is considered a cool-season vegetable and can handle some frost, when mature.

-The size of plants will vary with the variety, but most can get about 2 feet tall with 1 to 3 feet spread.
+The size of plants will vary with the variety.
+Most can get about 2 feet tall with a 1-to 3-foot spread.

 Days to Harvest

-You can harvest a few young leaves, but expect to wait approximately 2 months, for mature plants from seed.
+You can harvest a few young leaves, but expect to wait approximately two months for mature plants from seed.
 Check the days to maturity on the seed packet or plant label, for more precise timing.

 You can harvest very young leaves to use fresh in salads or allow plants to mature and use as a cooked green.
 Harvest older leaves by removing the larger, outer leaves and allowing the center of the plant to continue producing.
 Kale will be good throughout the summer months, but especially good after a light frost.